zacwasnothere/LShortcuts/README.md

 → Try launching from the python terminal to see errors:
 `python3 LShortcuts`

-B: My shortcut doesn’t appear in the app menu?
+B: My shortcut doesn’t appear in the apps menu?
 → Make sure:
 The .desktop file is saved in ~/.local/share/applications/ The file has a valid Executable and Name field